 Windows 7 has been around for quite a while and is a welcome upgrade to Windows Vista.
 Since its release in 2009, Windows 7 has earned plaudits for its simplicity and performance.
 However, Windows 10 has firmly established itself as a powerhouse operating system (OS) with its modern appearance and advanced features, but despite Windows 10’s undoubted performance, is it more complicated than Windows 7?

-Windows 10 is slightly more complicated than Windows 7 in that it requires more frequent updates and has more advanced features, which some users may find difficult to use.
-However, Windows 10 addresses the many issues users had with Windows 7, making it faster, more secure, and much more efficient.
+Windows 10 is slightly more complicated than Windows 7 because it requires more frequent updates and has more advanced features, which some users may find difficult to use.
+However, Windows 10 addresses the many issues users had with Windows 7, making it faster, more secure, and more efficient.

 Differences between Windows 7 and Windows 10

 Despite being released years apart, Windows 7 and Windows 10 come with their unique strengths and weaknesses.
 To determine which OS is more complicated, here’s a brief discussion of some of the main differences.

 Windows 7 gained massive popularity due to its simplistic user interface (UI).
 The OS undoubtedly stood out due to its understandable and relatively consistent user experience (UX).
 The ease of using Windows 7 explains why its immediate successor, Windows 8, struggled to win admirers upon its release.